 James H. Cone, Founder Of Black Liberation Theology, Dies At 79

 The Rev. James Hal Cone launched a radical spiritual conversation in 1969.
 With his book, Black Theology & Black Power, he challenged the dominant white theological paradigm.
-Cone laid out his specific argument for, "God's radical identification with black people in the United States," according to a statement from Union Theological Seminary — where he worked for decades before his death on Saturday.
+Cone laid out his specific argument for "God's radical identification with black people in the United States," according to a statement from New York's Union Theological Seminary — where he worked for decades before his death on Saturday.
 He launched what would come to be known as Black Liberation Theology, and the conversation reverberated across theological and cultural circles.

-Cone was born in Fordyce, Ark., and lived through the intense racial segregation of the '40s and '50s.
+Cone was born in Fordyce, Ark., and experienced the intense racial segregation of the 1940s and '50s.
 He attended Shorter College and Philander Smith College for his undergraduate degree.
-He graduated from Garrett Theological Seminary and went on to complete a master's and doctorate degree from Northwestern University in Evanston, Ill.
+He also graduated from what was then called Garrett Theological Seminary in Evanston, Ill., and then earned both a master's and doctorate degree from Northwestern University, also in Evanston, Ill.

-Cone went on to become a minister in an African Methodist Episcopal church.
-In 1969, he joined the faculty at Union and was promoted to full professor four years later.
+Cone became a minister in an African Methodist Episcopal church, and in 1969, he joined the faculty at Union and was promoted to full professor four years later.

 "Fifty years of students walk out of his class — they walk out in tears, they walk out inspired, they walk out troubled," seminary president Serene Jones told NPR's Colin Dwyer.
 "But they all walk out feeling deeply touched by his kindness and his fierceness."

-During his decades at Union, Cone focused most on black liberation theology and liberation theologies of Africa, Asia and Latin America.
-Throughout his years of teaching, he continued to speak at conferences across the country.
+During his decades at Union, Cone focused on black liberation theology and liberation theologies of Africa, Asia and Latin America, and spoke at conferences across the country.

 His numerous books were translated across continents and languages including A Black Theology of Liberation, God of the Oppressed, Martin & Malcolm & America: A Dream or a Nightmare? and The Cross and the Lynching Tree.
 According to Union Theological Seminary, he completed a memoir just before his death.
 Said I Wasn't Gonna Tell Nobody is scheduled to be published later this year.